aws-samples/network-access-analyzer-multi-account-analysis/README.md

 ![ReportExample01](docs/images/ReportExample01.png)
 ![ReportExample02](docs/images/ReportExample02.png)

-# Files
+# **Related Resources**

 - NetworkAccessAnalyzerProcedure.md:
     Step by step instructions for provisioning IAM Roles, EC2 Instance, and usage.

 - naa-script.sh:
     Bash script used for processing of Network Access Analyzer scopes in AWS accounts.
 Bash script can facilitate the processing of all AWS accounts in an ORG or specific accounts, as well as single or multiple regions.
 Processing of accounts is performed in parallel.
-By default, this script utilizes the IAM Role attached to the EC2 Role to assume the IAM role NAAExecRole” in the management account to generate a list of member accounts in the AWS Org.
+By default, this script utilizes the IAM Role attached to the EC2 Role to assume the IAM role NAAExecRole in the management account to generate a list of member accounts in the AWS Org.
 The script then uses this list of accounts to provisions a Network Access Analyzer scope in the accounts if one doesn’t exist.
 It then performs analysis of the scope to identify findings.
 Once analysis is completed, findings out exported to the EC2 Instance.
 Next, findings (JSON format) are processed to output a consolidated CSV file containing all non-excluded findings into a single file.
 Once all accounts have been assessed, the individual CSV files will be concatenated, duplicate lines removed, and all output files zipped.
 Finally, the findings file is uploaded to the S3 bucket which was provisioned as part of this solution.
     >Note: This script has tunable variables within the script itself (See appendix for more details).
 This script is provided independently from the CFT for reference.

 - naa-resources.yaml:
     A CFT which is deployed in the account where the NAA EC2 instance will be deployed.
 This template will deploy all necessary dependencies in order for the bash script to perform deployment, analysis, and export with Network Access Analyzer.
-The IAM-NAAExecRole is dependent on this template being deployed first.
-Note: If this stack is deleted and redeployed, the NAArExecRole StackSet will need to be re-deployed to rebuild the cross-account dependency between IAM Roles.
+The NAAExecRole IAM Role is dependent on this template being deployed first.
+    >Note: If this stack is deleted and redeployed, the naa-execrole StackSet will need to be re-deployed to rebuild the cross-account dependency between IAM Roles.

-- IAM-NAAExecRole.yaml:
+- naa-execrole.yaml:
     A CFT to be deployed via StackSet across all member accounts (including the AWS Org Root/Management account).
 This will create an IAM Role which can be assumed by the NAA script during processing.

 - naa-exclusions.csv: